Hope Harbor does not take Funds from

 Government Agencies for the Support of Our Children

 Please continue to support Hope Harbor.
 We cannot exist and do the work with children and families without your help.
-Pray for us as we pray for all of you daily.

 Hope Harbor is a faith-based nonprofit serving children and families since 1947.
 Formerly Turley Children’s Home, Hope Harbor continues to Restore Hope, Transform Lives and Reconcile Families through our immersive

 trauma-responsive family reconciliation program.
 Facilities and faces have changed over the years, but our commitment to Christ and our passion

 for serving children and families remains the same.
 Today, we remain focused on our vision to serve hurting children and their families for many generations yet to come.

 Donations are always welcome and can be made through our website, Paypal, CashApp, Facebook, or sent to our mailing address.
 We need volunteers to help with our fundraising events, campus beautification projects, and repairs.
 We also have three thrift stores (Claremore, Bartlesville and Rogers, AR) that are always in need of donations and volunteers.
 For more information, visit our calendar page or contact us.